Kiss 1983

 Bryan Adams co-wrote 2 more songs on this album: Rock and Roll Hell and War Machine.

-'Rock and Roll Hell' was recorded earlier by Bachman Turner Overdrive with different verses but the same chorus.
+"Rock and Roll Hell' was recorded earlier by Bachman Turner Overdrive with different verses but the same chorus.

-Creatures of The Night was re-released and remixed in 1985 with a different, non-make-up front cover, someone's butt in leather pants on the back cover, and the tracks 'Killer' and 'Saint and Sinner' reversed.
+Creatures of The Night was re-released in 1985 with a different, non-make-up front cover, someone's butt in leather pants on the back cover, and the tracks 'Killer' and 'Saint and Sinner' reversed.
 The cover was changed in hopes that it would boost sales as Kiss' popularity had taken off again in the mid-80's.
 Bruce Kulick, who like Ace, did not play on the album was featured on the cover.
-The 1997 Mercury remastered series returned Creatures of The Night to its original cover (YAAA!), original mix and track order.
-The remaster does has a slight variation in the logo and lettering from the original vinyl version.
+Producer Dave Wittman remixed three songs from "Creatures of the Night"( I Love It Loud, Creatures Of The Night & War Machine) and changed the track sequence.

 A special edition vinyl reissue with a gatefold cover and glow-in-the-dark vinyl was released in 1995 (see image below).